Psy-Kai/conan_qbs_example/README.md

 # conan_qbs_example
-Example project showing the usage of conans Qbs build helper and QbsToolchain generator
+Example project showing the usage of conans Qbs build helper and QbsProfile generator

 THIS EXAMPLE WILL REQUIRES CONAN 1.33